chloefrfr/Pandora/README.md

 # Pandora

-Pandora is a Minecraft server implementation written in Go
+Pandora is a Minecraft server implementation written in Rust

-### Prerequisites

-Go 1.23 or later

 ### Installation